 Implied Volatility percentile is a ranking method to compare implied volatility to its past values.
-The ranking is standardized to 0-100 where 0 is the lowest value in recent history and 100 is the highest value.
+The ranking is standardized from 0-100, where 0 is the lowest value in recent history, and 100 is the highest value.
 This value tells us how high or low the current value is compared with the past.

 To better explain this, we can use an example:

-In the table above we can see that the implied volatility percentile (we call it rank) is 34% for IBM, 55% for AA and 89% for ALTR (just 3 examples).
-Since we are using a 200 day look back period (almost a year), we can say that the current IV for IBM is greater than 34% of the values over the past year.
-Similarly, we can say that the current IV for AA is larger than 55% of the past IV values over the last year, and for ALTR – the current IV is higher than 89% of past values.
+In the table above, we can see that the implied volatility percentile (we call it rank) is 9.88% for AAOI, 62.85% for AAPL, and 96.05% for ABBV (just three examples).
+Since we are using a one year look-back period, we can say that the current IV for AAPL is greater than 62.85% of the values over the past year or smaller than 37.15%.
+Similarly, we can say that the current IV for ABBV is larger than 96.05% of the past IV values over the last year, and for AAOI – the current IV is higher than 9.88% of past values.

-This helps us to judge quickly and easily if the current IV is high or low for a specific underlying.
-Here we see that ALTR IV is high, AA IV is normal and IBM IV is a little low.
-This will help us decide on the option strategy we will choose.
+This helps us judge quickly and easily if the current IV is high or low for a specific underlying.
+Here we see that:

-- The IV percentile allows us to gain insight into the underlying volatility quickly and easily.
+- The IV is a standardized measure of how ‘expensive’ or ‘cheap’ the option is.
+The IV percentile allows us to gain insight into the options relative price quickly and easily.

-- The percentile allows us to compare different stocks and makes it a better indicator to use in market scanning.
+- The Percentile allows us to compare different stocks with different volatilities, making it a better indicator for market scanning.

-How to scan for Implied volatility percentile in OptionSamurai?
+How to scan for the Implied volatility percentile in OptionSamurai?